 The candidate is required to sign a declaration stating that the Coursework is their own work and you must countersign to confirm that you believe the work is that of the candidate.
 The declaration of authenticity form, and the instructions for completing the form, should be downloaded from the samples database at www.cambridgeinternational.org/samples.
-The database will ask you for the syllabus code (i.e. 6090) and your centre number, after which it will take you to the correct forms.
+The database will ask you for the syllabus code (i.e. 0400) and your centre number, after which it will take you to the correct forms.
 Follow the instructions on the form.
 Further details can be found in the Cambridge Handbook.

-Assessment criteria for Component 1, Component 2 and Component 3 and insights relevant to intentions as work progresses AOZ: Exprore and select appropriate resources, media, materials, techniques and processes AO3: Develop ideas through investigation, demonstrating critical understanding AO4: Present a personal and coherent response that realises intentions and demonstrates an understanding of visual language 25 marks 25 marks 25 marks 25 marks Excellent skill in recording observations from a variety of relevant sources, showing intentions effectively Excellent exploration of media materials, techniques and proceshowing effective selection of relevant resources Excellent development of ideas through investigation, demonstrating effective critical understanding Excellent realisation of intentions, demonstrating effective understanding of visual language 21-25 21-25 21-25 21-25 Confident skill in recording observations from a variety of relevant sources, consistently showing intentions Confident exploration of media, materials, techniques and processes, consistently selecting relevant resources Confident development of ideas through investigation, consistently demonstrating critical understanding Confident realisation of intentions, consistently demonstrating understanding of visual language 16-20 16-20 16-20 16-20 Competent skill in recording observations from a variety of relevant sources, showing clear intentions Competent exploration of media, materials, techniques and processes, showing clear selection of relevant resources Competent development of ideas through investigation, demonstrating clear critical understanding Competent realisation of intentions, demonstrating clear understanding of visual language 11-15 11-15 11-15 11-15 Satisfactory skill in recording observations from several relevant sources, showing some intentions Satisfactory exploration of media, materials, techniques and processes, showing some selection of relevant resources Satisfactory development of ideas through investigation, demonstrating some understanding Satisfactory realisation of intentions, demonstrating some understanding of visual language 6-10 6-10 6-10 6-10 Limited skill in recording observations from one or more sources, showing basic intentions Limited exploration of media, materials, techniques and processes, showing basic selection of resources Limited development of ideas through basic investigation Limited realisation of intentions, demonstrating a basic understanding of visual language 1-5 1-5 1-5 1-5 No creditable response 0 No creditable response 0 No creditable response 0 No creditable response 0
+Assessment criteria for Component 1 and Component 2

+AO1: Record ideas, observations and insights relevant to intentions as work progresses AO2: Explore and select appropriate resources, media, materials, techniques and processes AO3: Develop ideas through investigation, demonstrating critical understanding AO4: Present a personal and coherent response that realises intentions and demonstrates an understanding of visual language 25 marks 25 marks 25 marks 25 marks Excellent skill in recording observations from a variety of relevant sources, showing intentions effectively.
+Excellent exploration of media, materials, techniques and processes, showing effective selection of relevant resources.
+Excellent development of ideas through investigation, demonstrating effective critical understanding.
+Excellent realisation of intentions, demonstrating effective understanding of visual language.
+21-25 Confident skill in recording observations from a variety of relevant sources, consistently showing intentions.
+Confident exploration of media, materials, techniques and processes, consistently selecting relevant resources.
+Confident development of ideas through investigation, consistently demonstrating critical understanding.
+Confident realisation of intentions, consistently demonstrating understanding of visual language.
+Competent skill in recording observations from a variety of relevant sources, showing clear intentions.
+Competent exploration of media, materials, techniques and processes, showing clear selection of relevant resources.
+Competent development of ideas through investigation, demonstrating clear critical understanding.
+Competent realisation of intentions, demonstrating clear understanding of visual language.
+Satisfactory skill in recording observations from several relevant sources, showing some intentions 6-10 Satisfactory exploration of media, materials, techniques and processes, showing some selection of relevant resources Satisfactory development of ideas through investigation, demonstrating some understanding.
+Satisfactory realisation of intentions, demonstrating some understanding of visual language.
+Limited skill in recording observations from one or more sources, showing basic intentions.
+Limited exploration of media, materials, techniques and processes, showing basic selection of resources.
+Limited development of ideas through basic investigation.
+Limited realisation of intentions, demonstrating a basic understanding of visual language.
+No creditable response 0 No creditable response 0 No creditable response 0 No creditable response 0